caseif/Argus/README.md

 ### Compiling

-Argus depends on SDL 2, OpenGL (or alternatively OpenGLES), and libpng.
+Argus depends on GLFW, OpenGL (or alternatively OpenGL ES), and libpng.
 These libraries must be present when building.
 The build script will attempt to locate them automatically.

 To set up the build files, please run the following commands: